-When administering surveys, OIRE will always inform you of the level of confidentiality you can expect.
-With a few exceptions—enumerated below—responses to surveys administered by OIRE are kept confidential.
+When administering surveys, OIR will always inform you of the level of confidentiality you can expect.
+With a few exceptions—enumerated below—responses to surveys administered by OIR are kept confidential.

 If you ever have any questions about the confidentiality of survey responses, please do not hesitate to contact us.